All Episodes

 It's amazing what kind of honesty you can get after the election in all quarters.

-Uh talked about the AB scam case.
+Talked about the AB scam case.

 Say Murtha was not indicted.

-I guess this is not enough to campaign against the guy as a member of Congress.
+And after refusing bribes on several occasions, appeared to leave open the possibility of I guess this is not enough to campaign against the guy as a member of Congress.

-He's he's not that corrupt.
+He's not that corrupt.

 He can have all these corrupt deals and still get elected to Congress.

-But woe and behold, when they're gonna talk about making him number two in the House of Representatives on the Democrat side.
+But woe and behold, when they're going to talk about making him number two in the House of Representatives on the Democrats, well, we can't have that.

-Pelosi may have another problem as the crop of freshly elected Democrats, including many younger ones who campaigned to the right of the party line, came to Capitol Hill for orientation Monday.
+As the crop of freshly elected Democrats, including many younger ones who campaigned to the right of the party line, came to Capitol Hill for orientation Monday.

 They encountered a leadership dominated by mostly liberal old school Democrats.